juliejonak/Graphs-Notes/README.md

 In most cases, the extra memory is not a big deal on sets until we start using extremely large data sets -- but it's a consideration to keep in mind.

 Time complexity is good as a tool but it's not the _only_ tool we shoud use to evaluate the ideal solution to pursue.

+An adjacency matrix is best used when there are a lot of edges - if there aren't that many, they aren't memory efficient.
+Dense graphs are good for matrices.

+A sparse graph is better for an adjacency list.

+We also want to consider how often data changes when deciding between a list v matrix, given the time complexity of adding/removing vertices.

+For now, we'll be focusing on adjacency lists mostly on this sprint.

 ##### Space and Time Complexity